Israel election: Exit polls show Netanyahu heading for stalemate | DW | 24.03.2021

 Netanyahu has tried to portray himself as a global statesman, pointing to the four diplomatic accords he reached with Arab nations in 2020.
 Those agreements were brokered by his close ally, former US President Donald Trump.

-However, Hagemann also said Netanyahu faces challenges including a rising number of unemployed and a growing budget deficit.
+However, Hagemann also said Netanyahu faces challenges including rising unemployment and a growing budget deficit.

 They posit Netanyahu has failed in many aspects of the pandemic, particularly by allowing his ultra-Orthodox allies to ignore lockdown rules and fuel a high infection rate.